zdeluna/RecipeApp/README.md

 -   **Zach DeLuna** - _Initial work_ - (https://github.com/zdeluna)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/zdeluna/RecipeApp/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details